Quest Magazine - Home

 If you don’t have a law degree, but do have a degree in another subject, you will need to complete the Graduate Diploma in Law (GDL) before taking your LPC.

-The Chartered Legal Executive route enables you to get work in the legal sector while you are still training.
-You can join the Chartered Institute of Legal Executives (CILEX) without a degree and follow its vocational training course.
+If you’re interested in becoming a Chartered Legal Executive, you can join the Chartered Institute of Legal Executives (CILEX) without a degree and follow its vocational training course.
 The minimum requirement is four GCSEs.
-To become a lawyer through CILEX, you need to take a series of exams at level 3 (equivalent to A-level) and level 6 (equivalent to honours degree standard), which will take a minimum of four years by distance learning to achieve.
-However you would be able to apply for paralegal roles within the legal sector once you had achieved the first year of training, which leads to a CILEX Level 3 Certificate.
+To become a lawyer through CILEX, you need to take a series of exams at level 3 (equivalent to A-level) and level 6 (equivalent to honours degree standard), which will take a minimum of four years by distance learning to achieve9.
+After the first year of training, you would be able to apply for paralegal roles within the legal sector, leading to a CILEX Level 3 Certificate.
 The full qualification at both levels entitles you to Graduate Membership of CILEX.
 In order to qualify as a Fellow of CILEX, and become a Chartered Legal Executive, you also need to undertake a three-year period of qualifying employment, one year of which has to be taken after passing all exams.
 This means you can start studying for the CILEX route via distance learning while still serving, and apply for roles in the legal sector while continuing your studies.

 Use your ELC